rcl-identity/docs/useradmin.md

 # User Admins
 **V7.0.0**

+> This section only applies to organizations issuing [Verified Digital IDs](./index.md#verified-digital-identity).
+You can ignore this section if your are issuing [Self Asserted Digital IDs](/index.md#self-asserted-digital-identity)

-A User Admin is a user account that has been assigned access to the Identity Proofing application to perform the identity verification process.
-In this section, we will learn how to create a user and add the user to the UserAdmins group.
+A User Admin is a user account that has been assigned access to the [Identity Proofing Application]() to perform the identity verification process.
+In this section, we will learn how to create a *User* and add the user to the **UserAdmins** *Security Group*.

 # Create a UserAdmins Group